the-useless-one/pywerview/README.md

                             (default: all)
       -a ADS_PATH, --ads-path ADS_PATH
                             Additional ADS path

-### get-netgroup
-    usage: pywerview.py get-netgroup [-h] [-w DOMAIN] -u USER [-p PASSWORD] [--hashes LMHASH:NTHASH] -t DOMAIN_CONTROLLER
-                                     [--groupname QUERIED_GROUPNAME]
-                                     [--sid QUERIED_SID]
-                                     [--username QUERIED_USERNAME]
-                                     [-d QUERIED_DOMAIN] [-a ADS_PATH]
-                                     [--full-data] [--admin-count]

-    optional arguments:
-      -h, --help            show this help message and exit -w DOMAIN, --workgroup DOMAIN
-                            Name of the domain we authenticate with -u USER, --user USER  Username used to connect to the Domain Controller -p PASSWORD, --password PASSWORD
-                            Password associated to the username
-      --hashes LMHASH:NTHASH
-                            NTLM hashes, format is LMHASH:NTHASH
-      -t DOMAIN_CONTROLLER, --dc-ip DOMAIN_CONTROLLER
-                            IP address of the Domain Controller to target --groupname QUERIED_GROUPNAME
-                            Group to query (wildcards accepted)
-      --sid QUERIED_SID     Group SID to query
-      --username QUERIED_USERNAME
-                            Username to query: will list the groups this user is a member of (wildcards accepted)
-      -d QUERIED_DOMAIN, --domain QUERIED_DOMAIN
-                            Domain to query
-      -a ADS_PATH, --ads-path ADS_PATH
-                            Additional ADS path
-      --full-data           If set, returns full information on the groups, otherwise, just the samAccountName
-      --admin-count         Query only users with adminCount=1

-### get-netgroupmember
-    usage: pywerview.py get-netgroupmember [-h] [-w DOMAIN] -u USER [-p PASSWORD] [--hashes LMHASH:NTHASH] -t
-                                           DOMAIN_CONTROLLER
-                                           [--groupname QUERIED_GROUPNAME]
-                                           [--sid QUERIED_SID] [-d QUERIED_DOMAIN]
-                                           [-a ADS_PATH] [-r]
-                                           [--use-matching-rule] [--full-data]

-    optional arguments:
-      -h, --help            show this help message and exit -w DOMAIN, --workgroup DOMAIN
-                            Name of the domain we authenticate with -u USER, --user USER  Username used to connect to the Domain Controller -p PASSWORD, --password PASSWORD
-                            Password associated to the username
-      --hashes LMHASH:NTHASH
-                            NTLM hashes, format is LMHASH:NTHASH
-      -t DOMAIN_CONTROLLER, --dc-ip DOMAIN_CONTROLLER
-                            IP address of the Domain Controller to target --groupname QUERIED_GROUPNAME
-                            Group to query, defaults to the 'Domain Admins' group (wildcards accepted)
-      --sid QUERIED_SID     SID to query
-      -d QUERIED_DOMAIN, --domain QUERIED_DOMAIN
-                            Domain to query
-      -a ADS_PATH, --ads-path ADS_PATH
-                            Additional ADS path
-      -r, --recurse         If the group member is a group, try to resolve its members as well
-      --use-matching-rule   Use LDAP_MATCHING_RULE_IN_CHAIN in the LDAP search query when -Recurse is specified.
-Much faster than manual recursion, but doesn't reveal cross-domain
-                            groups
-      --full-data           If set, returns full information on the members

-### get-netlocalgroup
-    usage: pywerview.py get-netlocalgroup [-h] [-w DOMAIN] -u USER [-p PASSWORD] [--hashes LMHASH:NTHASH]
-                                          [--computername TARGET_COMPUTERNAME]
-                                          [--groupname QUERIED_GROUPNAME]
-                                          [--list-groups] [-t DOMAIN_CONTROLLER]
-                                          [-r]

-    optional arguments:
-      -h, --help            show this help message and exit -w DOMAIN, --workgroup DOMAIN
-                            Name of the domain we authenticate with -u USER, --user USER  Username used to connect to the Domain Controller -p PASSWORD, --password PASSWORD
-                            Password associated to the username
-      --hashes LMHASH:NTHASH
-                            NTLM hashes, format is LMHASH:NTHASH
-      --computername TARGET_COMPUTERNAME
-                            Computer to list the local groups on --groupname QUERIED_GROUPNAME
-                            Group to list the members of (defaults to the local 'Administrators' group
-      --list-groups         If set, returns a list of the local groups on the targets
-      -t DOMAIN_CONTROLLER, --dc-ip DOMAIN_CONTROLLER
-                            IP address of the Domain Controller (used to resolve domain SIDs)
-      -r, --recurse         If the group member is a domain group, try to resolve its members as well

-### get-netloggedon
-    usage: pywerview.py get-netloggedon [-h] [-w DOMAIN] -u USER [-p PASSWORD] [--hashes LMHASH:NTHASH]
-                                        [--computername TARGET_COMPUTERNAME]

-    optional arguments:
-      -h, --help            show this help message and exit -w DOMAIN, --workgroup DOMAIN
-                            Name of the domain we authenticate with -u USER, --user USER  Username used to connect to the Domain Controller -p PASSWORD, --password PASSWORD
-                            Password associated to the username
-      --hashes LMHASH:NTHASH
-                            NTLM hashes, format is LMHASH:NTHASH
-      --computername TARGET_COMPUTERNAME
-                            Computer to list logged on users on

 ### get-netou
     usage: pywerview.py get-netou [-h] [-w DOMAIN] -u USER [-p PASSWORD]